Links | Meet the Webmaster | Photo Gallery | Railfan Guides | Resources

 LaCrosse - S79.0

-Another town that once hosted 2 railroads is LaCrosse.
-In addition to the SAL, the Norfolk, Franklin & Danville ran east/west through town crossing the S-Line on a diamond.
-This view is looking north and Rt.
-58 is visible in the center of the photo on the dirt fill.
+Another town that once hosted two railroads is LaCrosse.
+In addition to the Seaboard, the Norfolk, Franklin & Danville ran east/west through town crossing the S-Line on a diamond that was located just in the middle of the photo.
+The brick structure no longer stands.
+This view is looking north and US Route 58 is barely visible in the center of the photo on the dirt fill.

 LaCrosse - S79.0